 - An age of onset younger than 25 years is associated with a higher prevalence of eye disease and active clinical disease.

 - Males and females are equally affected.
 However, males tend to have a more active and more severe form of the disease.

-- Nonspecific symptoms include tiredness, malaise, muscle pains, and transient fevers.
+- Nonspecific symptoms of Behçet's disease include tiredness, malaise, muscle pains, and transient fevers.
 Headaches can be common.

 - Skin and mucous membranes:

 - Oral ulceration: the frequency of oral ulceration in Behçet's disease is thought to be 97-100%.
 Mouth ulcers can be painful and slow to heal, and therefore cause difficulties in eating, drinking, and speaking, leading to a reduction in quality of life.

 By Ahmet Altiner MD, Rajni Mandal MD, CC BY-SA 3.0, via Wikimedia Commons

 - Skin lesions can occur in the genital regions.
 The ulcers are very painful.
 They do not usually occur on the penis.

 - Painful nodules on the legs can occur due to erythema nodosum.

 - Patients often present with acne-like lesions on the arms and/or legs.